smbwain/signed/README.md

 Signed is tiny node.js/express library for signing urls and validating them based on secret key.

-It may be used for secure sharing urls for users, without need to check permissions on resources server.
+It might be used for secure sharing urls for users, without need to check permissions on resources server.

 E.g.

 You have front server, which generates html or supports RESTFull API.
 And you have data server, which provides some resources.

-With the help of this library you may sign urls on front server and give its to end users.
-After that you may verify signature on data server.
+With the help of this library you may sign urls on front server and give them to end users.
+After that, you may verify signature on data server.

 So, sessions or storing additional data aren't needed for this purpose.